JustGoodie/Assignment4/README.md

-#Games4Geeks
+# Games4Geeks
-Games4Geeks - is a program that outputs the results of the minimum or recommended system requirements of the game as you enter the game name in the search field.
+**Games4Geeks** - is a program that outputs the results of the minimum or recommended system requirements of the game as you enter the game name in the search field.
 The information is sent to the database using an API request of GameReqsAPI and then the information is displayed on the site.
 The program itself runs in Python.
 Connecting to a Postgres database (Pg admin4).
 We also use html, css, bootstrap for the site.

-Installation
+### Installation
-Python: Install the current version of Python: PyCharm
+- Python: Install the current version of Python: PyCharm
-Version: 2022.2.3 Assembly: 222.4345.23 October 16, 2022
+- Version: 2022.2.3 Assembly: 222.4345.23 October 16, 2022
-Postgres: Pg Admin 4
+- Postgres: Pg Admin 4
-Version 6.1 (4280.88)
+- Version 6.1 (4280.88)
-Terminal in PyCharm:
+- Terminal in PyCharm:

-pip install psycopg2
+	- pip install psycopg2
-pip install flask
+	- pip install flask
-pip install requests
+	- pip install requests
-pip install flask-request
+	- pip install flask-request

-In PgAdmin4:
+### In PgAdmin4:
-Open the PostgreSQL 13 and add a new table to a existing database and call it users:
+1. Open the PostgreSQL 13 and CREATE NEW DATABASE and CALL IT "PyProject_db"".
+2. Open the PyProject_db database >>> Schemas >>> Tables >> right mouse button and click Query Tool >>> Query Editor.
+3. Paste it:

+CREATE TABLE recommended (ID SERIAL PRIMARY KEY not NULL, G_NAME TEXT , CPU VARCHAR(600), RAM VARCHAR(600), GPU VARCHAR(600), DX VARCHAR(600), OS VARCHAR(600), Store VARCHAR(600))

+and

+CREATE TABLE minimal (
+	ID SERIAL PRIMARY KEY not NULL,
+	G_NAME TEXT , CPU VARCHAR(600),
+	RAM VARCHAR(600), GPU VARCHAR(600),
+	DX VARCHAR(600), OS VARCHAR(600),
+	Store VARCHAR(600))

+and

 CREATE TABLE users (
 	id serial PRIMARY KEY,
 	fullname VARCHAR ( 100 ) NOT NULL,
 	username VARCHAR ( 50 ) NOT NULL,
 	password VARCHAR ( 255 ) NOT NULL)

-Usage
+### Usage
 Spec It API Documentation:

 const axios = require("axios");